 By notarizing significant documents, you can protect yourself from fraud while providing the same peace of mind to others.
 Perhaps even more importantly, many government agencies and industry authorities require notarization to make documents official.

-For example, all parties in many financial contracts must verify their identity before an authorized third-party notary before signing final agreement documents.
+For example, all parties in many financial contracts must verify their identity to an authorized third-party notary before signing final agreement documents.
 Notarization provides legal legitimacy with a verified mark of authenticity.

 Who needs a notary the most?

-While remote and mobile notarization is more commonly used by real estate agencies, financial institutions, lending professionals and attorneys, the average person will also need to work with a notary on a handful of occasions.
-From buying a new house to caring for an incapacitated loved one or getting married, there are many reasons people must secure the services of notary.
+While professionals like real estate agencies, law firms, and financial institutions are frequent users of remote or mobile notary services, the average person will also need a notary on a handful of occasions.
+From buying a new house to preparing a will or caring for an incapacitated loved one, notarization is an important part of many significant life events.

 Do all states have notaries?

-Most U.S. states and jurisdictions only authorize commissioned notaries public or other notarial officers recognized under state law to perform notarial acts within the borders of the commissioning state or jurisdiction.
+Yes.
+In the U.S., most states authorize commissioned notaries public to perform notarial acts within the borders of the commissioning state or jurisdiction.

 Can I get notarization services online?